Health Policy

 CMS spending, HCBS shift, and value-based care adoption.
 All figures from CMS and CMMI public data.

-Annual spend by program · *2025 estimated
+Annual spend by program · CMS NHE, 2024 actuals

 Number of participating organizations by model